leju-b/Ansible-Profile-App-deployment/README.md

 ---

 Replace placeholders like `YOUR-USERNAME` and `your-ec2-instance-ip` with your specific details.
 Adjust any instructions based on your actual setup and requirements.

+## **Thanks**

+A special shoutout to Abhishek Veeramalla for his incredibly helpful [DevOps playlist](https://www.youtube.com/playlist?list=PLdpzxOOAlwvIKMhk8WhzN1pYoJ1YU8Csa).
+His content was instrumental in guiding me through this process—if you're looking to level up your DevOps skills, I highly recommend checking it out! 🙌

+## **License**

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.